phillipm-developer/PhillipMiguelMarkovic_T2A2/README.md

 # R8.
 Describe your projects models in terms of the relationships they have with each other

+The following is an overview of the SQLAlchemy models and the relationships they have with each other.
+Each SQLAlchemy model represents an entity that maps directly to a table in the database.
+This models each entity (table) as objects in the flask application and simplifies interactions with the database.
+The  models are related to each other through the use of the db.ForeignKey() method and the db.relationship() method.

+The db.ForeignKey() method sets up foreign keys in a model and extablishes relationships between models based on the values in specific columns.
+The db.relationship() method defines a higher level relationship between 2 models and allows the data in a model being referenced by the foreign key to be embedded in its place when a query is performed throgh the ORM Child model.
+This is exemplified in the following json return:

+    {
+        "date_of_birth": "2020-07-11",
+        "emergency_contact_id": 2,
+        "first_name": "Anthony",
+        "gender": "male",
+        "id": 1,
+        "last_name": "Punch",
+        "medical_info": {
+            "allergies": "",
+            "dietary_restrictions": "",
+            "id": 1,
+            "medications": "",
+            "notes": "",
+            "special_needs": ""
+        }
+    }

+This is the record of a child.
+Note that the medical information for this child is included (embedded) in the json dictionary instead of a medical_info_id.
+This is because a db.relationship was established between both models.

+This is accomplished with the following statement defined in the Child model:

+    emergency_contact =  db.relationship('EmergencyContact', back_populates='child')

+And then specifying the following statement in the ChildSchema class which enables nesting of values in a JSON return.

+class ChildSchema(ma.Schema):
+    ...
+    medical_info = fields.Nested('MedicalInformationSchema')
+    ...

+    class Meta:
+        fields = ('id', 'first_name', 'last_name', 'date_of_birth', 'gender', 'medical_info_id', 'medical_info', 'emergency_contact_id', 'emergency_contact')
+        ordered=True

+## Child Model

+The Child model contains the information relating to the child entity like first_name, last_name, date_of_birth and gender.
+Each Child model is related to 2 other models (MedicalInformation and EmergencyContact).
+These models are related to the Child model through the following foreign key constraints declared in the Child model.

+    medical_info_id = db.Column(db.Integer, db.ForeignKey('medical_information.id'))
+    emergency_contact =  db.relationship('EmergencyContact', back_populates='child')

+Relationships are established between the Child model and the models MedicalInformation and EmergencyContact with the following declarations.

+    medical_info =  db.relationship('MedicalInformation', back_populates='child')
+    emergency_contact =  db.relationship('EmergencyContact', back_populates='child')

+Note that in both cases the 'back_populates' argument is the name of the variable declared in each of the other models (MedicalInformation and EmergencyContact), and this completes the relationship from the other end(s).

+The Child model also has a relationship with the GuardianChild model.
+This is captured in the following manner.

+    guardian_child = db.relationship('GuardianChild', back_populates='child', cascade='all, delete')

+## Guardian Model

+The Guardian model contains the information relating to the Guardian entity like first_name, last_name, occupation, etc. The Guardian model has a many-to-many relationship with 'Child' as a 'Child' can have more than one parent, and a parent can have more than one 'Child'.

+A  many-to-many relationship requires the creation of a join Model, GuardianChild in this instance.
+There is no foreign key constraint on GuardianChild, as tyhe Guardian exists as a foreign key in GuardianChild.

+A relationship is established between the Guardian model and the GuardianChild model by declaring the following relationship.

+    guardian_child = db.relationship('GuardianChild', back_populates='guardian', cascade='all, delete')

+The 'back_populates' argument here refers to the variable guardian defined in GuardianChild.

+The following line defined in GuardianSchema denotes the one-to-many relationship between the Guardian and GuardianChild models.

+    guardian_child = fields.List(fields.Nested('GuardianChildSchema'))

+The Guardian model is associated with a single unique User model, which contains the information common to all user types.
+A foreign key is required here.

+    user_id = db.Column(db.Integer, db.ForeignKey('users.id'), nullable=False)

+A relationship between the Guardian and User models is also established.

+    user = db.relationship('User', back_populates='guardian')

+## GuardianChild Model

+This model represents the join between the Child and Guardian model.
+This is established by declaring 2 foreign key constraints for each instance of the model.

+    guardian_id = db.Column(db.Integer, db.ForeignKey('guardians.id'), nullable=False)
+    child_id = db.Column(db.Integer, db.ForeignKey('children.id'), nullable=False)

+Relationships between this model and the Child and Gurdian models are formed by declaring the following statements in GuadianChild.

+    guardian = db.relationship('Guardian', back_populates='guardian_child')
+    child = db.relationship('Child', back_populates='guardian_child')

+Where 'guardian_child' is a variable declared in each Child and Guardian model instance.

+The other foreign keys constraint declared in GuardianChild is relationship_id.

+    relationship_id = db.Column(db.Integer, db.ForeignKey('relationships.id'))

+GuardianChild references Relationship in order to characterise the association between Child and Guardian model instances.
+A relationship is established with the Relationship model.

+    relationship = db.relationship('Relationship', back_populates='guardian_child')

+## Relationship Model

+The Relationship model has no foreign keys.
+It merely contains relationship types (e.g. Mother, Father, Sister, etc).
+However a relationship is declared to associate it back to the relationship variable in GuardianChild.

+    guardian_child = db.relationship('GuardianChild', back_populates='relationship')

+## User Model

+The User model has one foreign key.
+It only contains role types (e.g. Mother, Father, Sister, etc).
+A relationship is declared to associate it back to the role variable in GuardianChild.

+    role_id = db.Column(db.Integer, db.ForeignKey('roles.id'))

+A relationship is declared to associate it back to the user variable in the model 'Role'.

+    role = db.relationship('Role', back_populates='user')

+## Role Model

+The 'Role' model has no foreign keys.
+It merely contains role types (e.g. guardian, carer, childcare admin, etc).
+However a relationship is declared to associate it back to the role variable in User.

+    user = db.relationship('User', back_populates='role')

+## MedicalInformation Model

+The 'MedicalInformation' model has no foreign keys.
+It maintains notes on allergies, medications, etc. However a relationship is declared to associate it back to the medical_info variable in Child.

+    child = db.relationship('Child', back_populates='medical_info')

+## EmergencyContact Model

+The 'EmergencyContact' model has no foreign keys.
+It contains the contact details of the person to call in case of emergencies.
+However a relationship is declared to associate it back to the emergency_contact variable in Child.

+    child = db.relationship('Child', back_populates='emergency_contact')

 # R9.
 Discuss the database relations to be implemented in your application

 This web api project represents a small subset of the functionality of a childcare management system.
 It aims to provide backend support for enrollment and registration.
 The following tables capture the informational requirements for this function: